Training courses & events

 Target group

-Scientists, doctoral candidates, postdocs, students who work with software code
+Scientists, doctoral candidates, postdocs, students working with software code

 Institute and project-specific training